mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 <video file="e10_peco_theme.mp4"></video>

-Hero Kenzan!
+Enter the hero!
 The action zips by.
 The background and spectators, even the colors, start to fade as the two players become increasingly focused and wholly absorbed by the game.
 And nowhere is this sudden transformation as clear and apparent as in the score.

 Peco's theme is exploding with sincere exuberance.
 It's the same melody we heard from Smile earlier, but apply a faster tempo and interesting percussion, and it transforms into a spontaneous assault of sounds.
 Peco's theme is childish, with the squeaking flute and bells and whistles.
 Peco's theme is spirited, with the vocal ooo-ing and echoing and the occasional clapping on the beat.
 Peco's theme is solid and powerful, with the electronic drone to center the chord alongside the strong percussive beat.